chukiagosoftware/software-engineer-blog/content/pages/about.md

 :cloud:

-And then, we beheld the Cloud
+### And then, we beheld the Cloud

 :umbrella:

 The Cloud was good for a while, but then it became a bit much.
+Multiple clouds.
+Unclear and changing APIs.
+Buzzwords and weekly paradigm shifts.
+Cloud costs.
+Network costs.
+Latency.
+Startup runway.
+Customer Acquisition Cost.

 :chart_with_upwards_trend:

 Enter IaC.
-Also known as ca ching!!
+Also known as ka ching!!
 For me.

 :moneybag:

 Just to be clear, I mean money.
 Cash money.
 Moolah.
 The kwon.

 :money_with_wings:

+This is nothing without soul.
+But with soul, hoooya!!!

 ####  My FIFO Stack :tanabata_tree: